Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Kelvin~L.T.~Fung} received his B.Sc.\ in mathematical, computational, and statistical sciences from Yale-NUS College (Singapore) in 2021.
-He is currently a student at University College London, pursuing an M.Sc.\ in machine learning and will graduate in 2022. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Kelvin~L.T.~Fung} received his B.Sc.\ in mathematical, computational, and statistical sciences from Yale-NUS College (Singapore) in 2021 and his M.Sc.\ in machine learning from University College London in 2022. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Simon T.~Perrault} obtained his PhD degree in computer science from Telecom ParisTech (France) in 2013.
 He is an Assistant Professor in Information Systems Technology and Design at the Singapore University of Technology and Design (SUTD).
 Previously, he was a Visiting Professor at the Korean Advanced Institute of Science and Technology (Korea), and Assistant Professor at Yale-NUS College (Singapore). \end{IEEEbiography}